BHObserver/Awesome-Books/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-**Awesome Books** is a single page website to make a list of books and has the functionality to add and remove books from the list.
+**Awesome Books** is a website to make a list of books and has the functionality to add and remove books from the list.

 ## 🛠 Built With <a name="built-with"></a>